Uncharted: The Nathan Drake Collection: Critical response

-Uncharted: The Nathan Drake Collection received generally positive reviews upon release, according to review aggregator Metacritic.
+Uncharted: The Nathan Drake Collection received "generally favorable reviews" upon release, according to review aggregator website Metacritic.

-Most critics believed that the game was a worthy remaster of the three games and praised Bluepoint for introducing the graphical updates.
+Critics believed that the compilation was a worthy remaster of the three games and praised Bluepoint for introducing the graphical updates.
 Sam Byford from The Verge described the collection as a "perfect primer" and an excellent entry point for players who have not played any Uncharted games in the past, and the "perfect way to get yourself up to speed before Uncharted 4: A Thief’s End drops next year".
 Uncharted 2 remained the highlight game in the trilogy, with critics praising its pacing and attention to detail, while Uncharted 3 was lauded for its spectacle and cinematography.
 However, Uncharted 1's remaster received a mixed reception as many critics wrote that despite the graphical enhancements, the design of the base game did not live up to modern industry standards.
-Many critics considered the omission of multiplayer and behind-the-scene videos as well as the lack of extra content as missed opportunities.
+Many critics considered the omission of multiplayer and behind-the-scenes videos as well as the lack of extra content as missed opportunities.